Benlagra/ExData_Plotting1/README.md

 In each of the codes, I read only the necessary rows from the original data as described below.
 I then subset the resuting reduced data set accoroding to what I need to produce a given plot.

-**The backgroup of each of the plots is is set explicitely to `bg = 'transparent'`** as is the case for the illustrative figures contained in the original repository of Prof. Peng.
+**The background of each of the plots is set explicitely to `bg = 'transparent'`** as is the case for the illustrative figures contained in the original repository of Prof. Peng.
+When a transparent image is overlay on a white background, it seems to have this background color.

 ### Structure of the original data